COVID-19 Studies and Trials in the world

-In response to the global COVID-19 emergency, clinical trials assessing candidate interventions, including experimental treatments or vaccines as well as repurposed medicines, are emerging at an unprecedented rate.
+In response to this emergency, clinical trials and other studies assessing candidate interventions, including experimental treatments or vaccines as well as repurposed medicines, are emerging at an unprecedented rate.

 To date, more than 1000 clinical trials, testing vaccines and other potential treatments (drugs, cell-based therapies and immunotherapies) have been registered to different international and national clinical trial registries.